 • Analyse, report, retest.

-• Volume Testing: Under Volume Testing large no. of.
-Data is populated in a database and the overall software system's behaviour is monitored.
+• Volume testing: Under volume testing a large no. of data is populated in a database and the overall software system's behaviour is monitored.
 The objective is to check software application's performance under varying database volumes.

 The bottom line is that performance testing helps both the top line (revenue) and the bottom line (profitability) of your business.
 Grow your top line through higher user satisfaction with your website or application.
 Grow your bottom line by reducing development costs.
 Performance testing needs to be part of your applications Regression suite and part of the quality gates for all new releases.
 Performance testing with the right tools gives you the data you need to make the right decisions, protecting and increasing your revenue and reputation, even in the most unpredictable phases of growth and change.